Two Causally Related Needles in a Video Haystack: Additional Experiments

 Lastly, on SG Part 2, GPT-4o achieves 63.7\% accuracy, much higher than the 30.3\% on VG Part 2, suggesting the model is better at textual than visual reasoning.
 This large gap indicates substantial room for improvement in visual comprehension of VLMs.

-\paragraph{Answer Uniqueness of Part 2 Questions.} We conduct an additional experiment to verify if Part 2 questions have unique answers.
-During causal relationship extraction, an event graph may contain multiple nodes pointing to the same node, indicating that a single event can have multiple causes.
+\paragraph{Answer Uniqueness of Part 2 Questions.} We conduct an experiment to verify if Part 2 questions have unique answers.
+In causal relationship extraction, an event graph may contain multiple nodes pointing to the same node, indicating that a single event can have multiple causes.
 This may introduce multiple ground truth answers to Part 2 questions, as they require retrieving the cause of an event.

 Our experiment is designed as follows: among the $747$ causal relationships of 2-needle questions, we identify $99$ instances where the effect sentence is not uniquely paired with a single cause sentence.
 For each effect sentence in them, we feed the corresponding Part 2 question and cause sentences (on average, $2.02$ candidate causes per effect) to ChatGPT-4.1.
 Then, it is asked to select the cause sentence that contains the answer to the Part 2 question.
-To avoid bias, we randomize the order of the candidate causes for each query.
 The results show that out of the $99$ such cases, ChatGPT-4.1 selects the wrong cause sentence in only one instance.
 This indicates that the answer to Part 2 question is mostly unique.

+\paragraph{Existence of Counterfactual Answers in ID 2-Needle Questions.} A counterfactual answer refers to an answer that is supported apparently by the input video and can be ruled out only by causal reasoning.
+If the video contains only the correct answer and no counterfactual answers, a neural network can easily rule out wrong answers without locating the required video clip.

+For example, in Fig. \ref{fig:framework}, the image description question is ``What tragedy was commemorated by the memorial service in Metropolis?
+When the tragedy that causes the memorial service occurs, what color were the energy blasts emanating from the creature?
+A. Yellow B. Blue C. Red D. White.''
+The correct answer is ``Yellow'', which appears in the cause clip. ``Blue'' is a competing answer as a blue light is shown in another battle clip at 2'37 of the video.
+Due to the presence of both answers in the input video, to correctly answer the question, the model must identify the cause clip through causal reasoning.

+We adopt two question design methods to ensure the existence of counterfactual answers in image description questions.
+First, we are deliberately ambiguous about the reference in the question wording, as discussed in Sec. \ref{method:2n-gen}.
+Second, we encourage the LLM to search for visually similar but potentially confusing content from adjacent clips, using the instructions in Appendix Fig. \ref{fig:vis-2-needle}.

+To demonstrate the existence of counterfactual answers, we conduct an experiment with the following setting: (1) We remove the cause clip from the input and any information that helps to locate the cause clip from the question, allowing the model to answer the question using other clips.
+For example, the aforementioned question becomes `` What color were the energy blasts emanating from the creature?''; (2) We replace the ground truth answer with ``None is correct,'' so if there are no counterfactual answers, the model should choose this option.
+In experiments with ChatGPT-4o, the model selects ``None is correct'' for only 17.8\% of questions.
+This suggests that most image description questions in \shortname{} have counterfactual answers.